Paint is the least expensive way to change your space!

 Tip: Many designers use a “percentage lighter” of the wall paint for the ceiling.
 Depending on the wall color, the ceiling may be 50% lighter for example.

 Tip: A less expensive flat paint can be used on ceilings as the more expensive wall paint is used for cleanability.
 Flat or gloss?
 It is personal preference.
 Some designers love the look of shine!

 Farrow & Ball is popular with interior designers.
+It has great color depth.
 They also have floor paint.

-Modern Masters has 100 percent real metallic particles for a reflective factor for more decorative applications.
+Modern Masters has 100 percent real metallic particles for a reflective factor used in more decorative applications.
 Use their Metallic Paint Roller and a top coat of Master Clear if needed.
 Low VOC and architectural specs available.

 PPG Pittsburgh Paints-second largest coatings company in the world.